smellyshovel/vue-custom-context-menu/README.md

 And even a few more:
 * 📱 Works well either on **desktops** and on **mobile** devices
+* Don't like how components/directives and other related things are named by default?
+Change it! [ edit ]
 * Everything is made for your (and your users') convenience: no more manual events registration, no more struggling with edge-cases - you can **just use it** 🛎

 Sounds as a charm for you?
 Then dig further!